Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
 The image is a screenshot of a dialog box titled "Launch ADE Explorer."
-The dialog box provides options for the user to either create a new view or open an existing view within the ADE Explorer application.

-- The title "Launch ADE Explorer" is displayed at the top of the dialog box in a black bar with white text.
-- Below the title, there is a section labeled "ADE Explorer" in red text.
-- Within this section, there are two radio button options:
-  1. "Create New View" - This option is selected, as indicated by the filled red circle next to it.
-  2. "Open Existing View" - This option is not selected, as indicated by the empty circle next to it.
-- The "Create New View" option is highlighted with a red border, emphasizing that it is the current selection.
-- At the bottom of the dialog box, there are three buttons:
-  1. "OK" - This button is red with white text.
-  2. "Cancel" - This button is gray with black text.
-  3. "Help" - This button is also gray with black text.

-The overall design of the dialog box is simple and user-friendly, with clear options and buttons for navigation.
+The dialog box presents two options under the heading "ADE Explorer."
+The first option is "Create New View," which is selected, as indicated by the filled radio button next to it.
+The second option is "Open Existing View," which is not selected.
+Below these options, there are three buttons: "OK" in red, "Cancel" in gray, and "Help" in gray.
+The "OK" button is highlighted, suggesting it is the default action if the user presses Enter.
+The overall design of the dialog box is simple and functional, with a focus on providing clear choices for the user.
 ```

 **Figure 79: Launching ADE Explorer from the schematic window**